m-daniela/chat-app/Notes/work.md

 Authentication is the process of proving the identity of an entity, called claimant, to a verifier and preventing impersonations.
 It might be done using certain credentials (a password) or with a digital certificate (in case of websites).

 The process of entity authentication finishes with acceptance or rejection.
-Therefore, for three distinct parties, A, B honest and and a third party C, the following objectives can be defined: [2]

-- if A successfully authenticates to B, then B accepts the identity of A
-- after a successful identity exchange between B and A, B cannot impersonate A to C
-- if C tries to impersonate A, there is a negligible change that B will authenticate A, even after a large number of authentication protocols between C and A and B.
+That is, if a party A authenticates to B, then B accepts the identity of A and none of them can impersonate the other to another party C. There is also an objective that if C tries to impersonate A, there is a neglijible change that B will authenticate A.

-Another form of authentication is data origin authentication or message authentication.
+A form of authentication is data origin authentication or message authentication.
 These are techniques that assure one party of the identity of the sender.
 Usually, the message has additional information attached so the receiver can determine it.

 ---